dram/smlnj-mirror/dev-notes/llvm-notes.md

 }
 ```

-There are a number of fucntions where the return calling-convention function is
+In LLVM 11 and earlier, there are a number of functions where the return calling-convention function is
 computed by testing the calling convention:
 `AArch64TargetLowering::LowerCallResult`,
 `AArch64TargetLowering::CanLowerReturn`, and